123456789_123456789_123456789_123456789_123456789_

 Active Record Migrations

 Migrations are a feature of Active Record that allows you to evolve your database schema over time.
-Rather than write schema modifications in pure SQL, migrations allow you to use a Ruby DSL to describe changes to your tables.
+Rather than write schema modifications in pure SQL, migrations allow you to use a Ruby Domain Specific Language (DSL) to describe changes to your tables.

 After reading this guide, you will know: